 She shrugged it off, put them back, and we kept searching.
 Like we were looking for buried treasure.

 “Ooh!”
-I heard yip after a few minutes.
+I heard her say after a few minutes.
 “You’re going to love this one!”

 Thank God, I remember thinking.
 I’m tired of sifting through people’s old used clothes. #vintage